Sarah M. S. Pearsall

 Sarah Marjorie Savage Pearsall is an American historian specialized in the history of North America between c.
 1500 and c.
 1800.

 She is a professor and director of undergraduate studies at the Johns Hopkins University Zanvyl Krieger School of Arts and Sciences.

+Life

 Pearsall completed a Ph.D. at Harvard University.
 Her 2001 dissertation was titled After All These Revolutions: Epistolary Identities in an Atlantic World, 1760-1815.
 Her doctoral advisor was Laurel Thatcher Ulrich.

 Pearsall is a fellow of the Royal Historical Society.
 She was co-editor of The Historical Journal.